MicrosoftDocs/win32/desktop-src/wia/-wia-iwiadevmgr2-getimagedlg.md

-﻿---
+---
-Description: 'The IWiaDevMgr2::GetImageDlg method displays one or more dialog boxes that enable a user to acquire an image from a Windows Image Acquisition (WIA) 2.0 device and write the image to a specified file.' ms.assetid: '30a63426-150e-44cf-a03e-7b6da14450f7'
+Description: The IWiaDevMgr2GetImageDlg method displays one or more dialog boxes that enable a user to acquire an image from a Windows Image Acquisition (WIA) 2.0 device and write the image to a specified file. ms.assetid: 30a63426-150e-44cf-a03e-7b6da14450f7
-title: 'IWiaDevMgr2::GetImageDlg method'
+title: IWiaDevMgr2GetImageDlg method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IWiaDevMgr2::GetImageDlg method